bast/radovan.xyz/content/blog/2025-03-23-fortran-calling-rust.md

 able to have more than one instance of these data structures.

 {% margin_note_left() %}
-HashMaps is one of those data structures that I miss most in Fortran.
+HashMap is one of those data structures that I miss most in Fortran.
+{% end %}

+{% margin_note_right() %}
+In the Rust code example I was lazy writing the actual safety notices.
 {% end %}

 The example data structure will be a HashMap but we can imagine something more